Real estate trends in West Boca

 - Average prices dropped.
 In both the first and second half of 2014 the average transaction was close to $2.5 million.
 In the first half of 2015 the average transaction was under $2.2 million.
 The average in 2014 was around $320/sq.ft. and that dropped to $290/sq.ft.

 The biggest lesson we see in all of this is for sellers.
 If you have a large house there is a very wide spread in prices.
-This is driven by the features of the house and by finding the right buyer both for that house and for the community.
+Consequently, if you now feel ready to make a real estate investment of your own, you might also find this Roofstock guide on investing 20k useful.
+Furthermore, these trends seem to be driven by the features of the houses involved and by finding the right buyer both for that house and for the community.
 The most patient sellers get more value by holding out for that buyer, but may wait a year, two years or even longer to get a sale done.

 Our spreadsheet for this analysis is below: